Joan Didion: Writing style and themes

 Didion viewed the structure of the sentence as essential to her work.
-In the New York Times article "Why I Write" (1976), Didion remarked, "To shift the structure of a sentence alters the meaning of that sentence, as definitely and inflexibly as the position of a camera alters the meaning of the object photographed...
-The arrangement of the words matters, and the arrangement you want can be found in the picture in your mind...
+In the New York Times article "Why I Write" (1976), she remarked, "To shift the structure of a sentence alters the meaning of that sentence, as definitely and inflexibly as the position of a camera alters the meaning of the object photographed ...
+The arrangement of the words matters, and the arrangement you want can be found in the picture in your mind ...
 The picture tells you how to arrange the words and the arrangement of the words tells you, or tells me, what's going on in the picture."

 Didion was heavily influenced by Ernest Hemingway, whose writing taught her the importance of how sentences work in a text.
 Her other influences included George Eliot and Henry James, who wrote "perfect, indirect, complicated sentences".

 Didion was also an observer of journalists, believing the difference between the process of fiction and nonfiction is the element of discovery that takes place in nonfiction, which happens not during the writing, but during the research.

 Rituals were a part of Didion's creative process.
 At the end of the day, she would take a break from writing to remove herself from the "pages", saying that without the distance, she could not make proper edits.
 She would end her day by cutting out and editing prose, not reviewing the work until the following day.
 She would sleep in the same room as her work, saying: "That's one reason I go home to Sacramento to finish things.
 Somehow the book doesn't leave you when you're right next to it."

 In a notorious 1980 essay, "Joan Didion: Only Disconnect," Barbara Grizzuti Harrison called Didion a "neurasthenic Cher" whose style was "a bag of tricks" and whose "subject is always herself".
 In 2011, New York magazine reported that the Harrison criticism "still gets her (Didion's) hackles up, decades later".

+Critic Hilton Als suggested that Didion is reread often "because of the honesty of the voice."